AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 - Full camera visibility inside your smart home dashboards
 - Motion/IVS/tamper events as automation triggers
 - Can react to activity in real-time (not just review it afterward), especially if notification automations are configured
-- Dahua works well with HA once configured — solid mid-tier gear, but many other vendors doo too!
+- Dahua works well with HA once configured — solid mid-tier gear, but many other vendors do too!
 In any case **do research before buying!** Can't stress this enough!
-- Combines well with lights, locks, doorbells, alarms and security systems
+- Combines well with lights, locks, doorbells, alarms, and security systems

 ### ⚠️ What to Watch Out For

 - Initial setup is time-consuming
 - Camera UI and config logic isn’t exactly user-friendly, but the more you do it - the less troubling it gets.
 And HA community is fantastic with sharing and caring, so you will probably find ready-made solutions!
 - Not all camera models are equal, cheap vendors are cutting corners — again, **research before buying!**
-- Some events/controls (e.g. 2-way audio) may not be accessible in HA easily
+- Some events/controls (e.g., 2-way audio) may not be accessible in HA easily

 That said — the **benefit is huge**:
-With HA you’ll **notice if something breaks** (camera offline, motion stops), not just when disaster strikes , and, God forbid, you have to hand over footage to Police and notice that some cameras been offline for a whie.
+With HA you’ll **notice if something breaks** (camera offline, motion stops), not just when disaster strikes, and, God forbid, you have to hand over footage to the Police and notice that some cameras have been offline for a whie.
 With Smart Home integration, you look at your cameras periodically!
 More importantly — you gain a real **sense of control and awareness** over your environment, and can act **before** things escalate.

 ---